-- need to be set aside so that the full car parking requirements can be met to the Responsible Authorities satisfaction in the future if necessary.
-This area will need to be landscaped and maintained in the interim. - Any car parking directly adjacent to, or within the direct view line of, a township approach should be restricted to customer parking. - Expanses of car park exceeding 6 car spaces should be located away from direct views lines from a township approach. - Car parking and accessways should be setback at least 3m from a property boundary with a township approach. - Uses requiring the parking and the regular movement of trucks should provide designated truck parking areas.
-This does not include truck movements within loading areas. - Undercroft car parking should be screened from a township approach and the car park entrance should be incorporated into the building's design. - o Implement Water Sensitive Urban Design (WSUD) techniques between rows of car parking to treat stormwater and passively irrigate vegetation.
+- Expanses of car park exceeding 6 car spaces should be located away from direct views lines from a township approach. - o Car parking and accessways should be setback at least 3m from the common property boundary with a township approach. - o Undercroft car parking should be screened from a township approach with the car park entrance incorporated into the building's design. - o Implement Water Sensitive Urban Design (WSUD) techniques between rows of car parking to treat stormwater and passively irrigate vegetation.

-Building setbacks
+Building setbacks:

-- O Building setbacks to a township approach are to be consistent with the predominant setback along the township approach. - Where there is no predominant front setback along the township approach, a building should be setback at least 6 metres from the property boundary with the township approach.
+- o Building setbacks to a township approach are to be consistent with the predominant setback along the township approach. - Where there is no predominant front setback along the township approach, a building should be setback at least 6 metres from the property boundary with the township approach.
 The 6 metre minimum setback will need to be increased if car parking (including customer parking) is not provided to the side or rear of the building. - Buildings with a width of greater than 30 metres should be set back a minimum of 3 metres from both side boundaries and these setbacks should be landscaped. - Where development has a side interface to a township approach, provide a minimum 4 metre setback to the township approach for landscaping.
 This setback may only be reduced if the facade addressing the township approach is articulated through the use of techniques such as recessing and projecting elements of the building, using variety of materials (other than colorbond) and providing windows.
 This setback should not be reduced when the land on the opposite side of the township approach is within a residential zone.